ImesashviliIrakli/ImesashviliIrakli/README.md

 - 👋 Hi, I’m @ImesashviliIrakli
 - I'm an Enthusiastic Software Engineer, eager to contribute to team success through hard work, attention to detail and excellent organizational skills.
 Clear understanding of SQL,C#/.Net and React and training in SQl, C#/.Net.
 Motivated to learn and grow.

-- Please visit my website at irakli-imesashvili.com
+- Please visit my website at <a href="irakli-imesashvili.com">irakli-imesashvili.com</a>

 Contacts: